BgeeDB/bgee-unil/docs/Table.md

 # Adaptive Design

 The table can be configured to listen the size of the table.
-We can easily configure at which media query hide or show the columns
+We can easily configure at which media query hide or show the columns.

 To configure the header and the visibility of the header follow the template below.